Chart Color Schemes

 Recent residential development output has been above average within Currumbin Valley - Tallebudgera when compared nationally

-Currumbin Valley - Tallebudgera has granted approximately 34 residential property approvals annually over the past five financial years, totalling around 170 homes.
-As of FY26, 18 approvals have been recorded.
-On average, about 2.7 people moved to the area per new home constructed each year between FY21 and FY25.
-The average construction cost for new homes is $624,000, indicating a focus on premium market properties.
+Currumbin Valley - Tallebudgera recorded approximately 34 residential property approvals annually over the past five financial years, totalling 170 homes.
+In FY26 so far, 18 approvals have been recorded.
+On average, 2.7 people moved to the area per new home constructed each year between FY21 and FY25, reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost of $624,000, indicating developers target the premium market segment with higher-end properties.

-This financial year has seen around $11.9 million in commercial approvals.
-Compared to the rest of Queensland, Currumbin Valley - Tallebudgera records 70% more new home approvals per capita.
-Recent construction comprises 89% standalone homes and 11% townhouses or apartments, maintaining the area's low-density nature with approximately 221 people per dwelling approval.
-By 2041, Currumbin Valley - Tallebudgera is projected to grow by about 1,040 residents.
+This financial year has seen $11.9 million in commercial approvals, suggesting steady commercial investment activity.
+Compared to the rest of Queensland, Currumbin Valley - Tallebudgera records 70.0% more new home approvals per person, offering greater choice for buyers.
+Recent construction comprises 89.0% standalone homes and 11.0% townhouses or apartments, preserving the area's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+The location has approximately 221 people per dwelling approval, indicating a low-density market.

 Frequently Asked Questions - Development